Esmail Merani, who is from a family of pharmacists, believes that connecting with patients is central to the services pharmacists deliver.

 Education: Robert Gordon University, Scotland (Pharmacy), Shenandoah University, Virginia (Doctor of Pharmacy)

-Pharmacist-owner, Carleton Place IDA Drug Mart and three other stores, Ottawa
+Pharmacist-owner, Carleton Place IDA Drug Mart, Ottawa

 Esmail Merani, who is from a family of pharmacists, believes that connecting with patients is central to the services pharmacists deliver.
 He has a particular connection with his diabetes patients.
 “This is a focus for me,” he says.
 “All our pharmacists have training in this area.
 I know we make a difference.”